 Perhaps the simplest measure of the importance of bank loans in the financing of firms is the ratio of total bank loans (less real estate loans) to the capital stock.
 This measure provides an indication of whether bank loans grew faster, slower, or at just the same rate as the capital which such loans are designed to finance.
 The data on total non-real estate bank loans are taken from the balance sheet for all commercial banks described above.
-The capital stock series used shows the net stock of fixed, nonresidential private capital.10 Since the loan series is in current dollars, we use the current-cost valuation capital stock series as well.
-Because the capital stock series only starts in 1925, we can only look at the ratio starting at the end of the pre-Depression era.
+The capital stock series used shows the net stock of fixed, nonresidential private capital.
+Since the loan series is in current dollars, we use the current-cost valuation capital stock series as well.
+Because the capital stock series starts in 1925, we can look only at the ratio starting at the end of the pre-Depression era.

-Figure 4 shows the ratio of total non-real estate bank loans to the capital stock.
+Figure 8.4 shows the ratio of total non-real estate bank loans to the capital stock.
 As can be seen, in the late 1920s this ratio was between 26 and 29 percent.
 During the Depression, the ratio plummeted as loans fell dramatically.
 The ratio remained below 20 percent until 1960.
 During the early 1970s, it reached levels close to the typical value in the late 1920s.
 In the late 1970s and early 1980s, the ratio of loans to the capital stock fell again, to values close to 20 percent.
-This picture certainly suggests that loans were a more important source of firm finance at the end of the pre-Depression era than in the postwar era.
-However, what happened during the early years of the 20th century cannot be discerned.
+This picture certainly suggests that loans were a more important source of firm finance at the end of the pre-Depression era than in the postwar